Complexity for one-dimensional discrete time quantum walk circuits: Quantum circuit

-The circuit is composed of $1$-qubit gates $U_3(\theta,\phi,\lambda)$ and the $2$-qubit CNOT gate.
-Explicitly, \be U_3(\theta,\phi,\lambda)=\left( \right) \ee and \be CNOT=\left( \right)\,. \ee The circuit has a constant depth of $7$ layers with parameters $\theta$, $\phi$, and $\lambda$ changing values.
-Therefore, similar to the direct complexity study using Nielsen's proposal, the cost of constructing the unitary seems to be almost a constant function.
-However, if we again construct the circuit stepwise and cumulatively add up the depth of the individual circuits, the depth grows linearly again with the steps (see Figure \ref{fig:CircuitDepth_Steps}), in agreement with the complexity computed from Nielsen's proposal.
+In Fig.~\ref{q1_circ}, we showed the explicit circuit associated with the target unitary for a particular walk step constructed using \texttt{Qiskit}\,\cite{Qiskit}.
+The circuit associated with the target unitary for different walk steps has a contact depth of $7$ layers with parameters $\theta,\phi,$ and $\lambda$ changing values.
+Therefore, similar to the direct complexity study using Nielsen's proposal, the cost of constructing the unitary seems almost a constant function.
+Therefore, if we again construct the circuit stepwise and cumulatively sum the depth of the individual circuits, the depth grows linearly again with the steps (see Fig.~\ref{fig:CircuitDepth_Steps}), in agreement with the complexity computed from Nielsen's proposal.